Northshore Co-op Preschool

 Do I have to drop-off?

 Beginning school and being separated from one another can be difficult at first and may be a time for adjustment for both parent and child.
-If you choose not to leave on your drop off day you are welcome to stay and work in the classroom.
+If you choose not to leave on your drop-off day you are welcome to stay and work in the classroom.
 If you are staying on one of your drop-off days we ask that you participate fully in the classroom as you would on your assigned day.
+It is our hope that families feel supported with their child's emotional needs, while also feeling empowered to give their child the chance to develop independence.

 • Home